 Taking bets (i.e., operating a casino, sportsbook, or racebook) on a website located in the U.S. is assumed to be illegal, and nobody does this in the U.S. for that reason.
 All Internet gaming websites are located in other countries where it's legal for them to operate.
-(The U.S. government maintains that it's not legal for them to serve U.S. players, but that's another story.)
+(The U.S. government maintains that it's not legal for them to serve U.S. players.)

 Taking sporting bets over the phone lines is clearly illegal thanks to the Wire Act.

 BetOnSports took bets over the phone, and were blatant about it, buying big billboards in the U.S. advertising their phone number.
 They were also really big potatoes, taking in $4.6 billion wagers from 2001 to 2005.
 In July 2006, their then-CEO, David Carruthers, was arrested while changing planes in Texas on the way to Costa Rica from the U.K. In April 2009 he pleaded guilty to federal racketeering charges, and in January 2010 was sentenced to 33 months in prison.
 The company's founder, Gary Kaplan, was arrested in the Puerto Rico in March 2007 and in November 2009 was sentenced to four years in prison and ordered to forfeit $44 million in revenue.
 (He was reportedly released in Oct.
 2011, according to Gambling911.)
 Kaplan's brother and sister pleaded guilty in June 2009 to two felony conspiracy charges and agreed to turn over more than $6 million held in Swiss bank accounts.
 They were also sentenced to 10 months of house arrest.
 In December 2009, the company itself was fined $28.2 million.
 (GPWA, USA Today, The Register)